RSuyash/studio/src/db/README.md

 ## How the Connection Works

 The application is designed to be flexible.
 It looks for a `DATABASE_URL` environment variable on startup.
-- **If `DATABASE_URL` is found**, it will connect to your PostgreSQL database to load and manage syllabus and resource data.
+- **If `DATABASE_URL` is found**, it will connect to your PostgreSQL database to load and manage syllabus, resource, and exam structure data.
 - **If `DATABASE_URL` is NOT found**, the app will gracefully fall back to using the static data from the TypeScript files located in `/src/lib/`.
 No database is required in this case.

 ---